guigovedovato/studies/Python/WebApp/README.md

 # Python

-In this session, we have studies on web application
+In this session, there are studies on web application

 ## Techs, Frameworks & Libraries